Saturday, October 29, 2016

 Post Consumption Impression – 1.5 out of 3 mugs

-While this is rated low, it is not the worst beverage.
-In fact, if it resembled root beer, it may be the middle of the pack, and I would try it again.
-Only when I want something good, with a flavor other than root beer.
+Although this beverage has received a low rating, it is not the worst option available.
+In fact, if it were to resemble root beer, it could be considered average, and I would be inclined to try it again.
+However, I would only consider it if I am seeking a beverage with a flavor profile that deviates from root beer.

 Would I recommend this at 5.25 out of 12 mugs?